Jordan Connor: Career

 Connor's breakthrough role was as Sweet Pea in the television series Riverdale.
 Connor had auditioned for other characters such as Joaquin and Reggie before reading for Sweet Pea.
 First introduced in the show's second season (which premiered in October 2017), Connor was originally supposed to only have four episodes but his role was later expanded to a recurring role.

 In March 2019, Connor was cast as Kevin in Looking for Alaska, a miniseries adaptation of John Green's novel.
 The series was released on Hulu on 18 October 2019.
 In 2019, Connor appeared in Hospital Show, a 10-part comedy web series which premiered on YouTube on 10 October 2019.
 In April 2020, Connor was one of the celebrity contestants in the first episode of RuPaul's Secret Celebrity Drag Race.
 Competing against Jermaine Fowler and Nico Tortorella, Connor won the episode, winning $30,000 for his charity of choice, Cystic Fibrosis Canada.

 In August 2020, it was announced that Connor had joined the cast of Canadian medical drama series Nurses for its second season.
 He co-directed a short film with Derek Wallis titled The Skimmer.
 He was also a producer and actor in the short.
 Connor also produced The Ornament, a short film written and directed by his wife Jinjara Mitchell which premiered in July 2024.
 In 2025, he was the guest on an episode of the paranormal web series Ghosting with Luke Hutchie and Matthew Finlan.

+In August 2026, it was reported that Connor would be a producer on The Jam Van, a road trip dramedy film.